frankvu191/front_end_python/README.md

 # Amazon Test
 1. System Requirement
-python must be installed
+Python must be installed
-pip must be installed
+'pip' must be installed
 Chrome browser must be installed allure-report should be installed.
 Follow this link for instruction https://docs.qameta.io/allure/#_installing_a_commandline